Our Team

 Optimist President, Entrepreneur and Human Resource Development Professional

 Denise is a third-generation member of Optimist clubs in Calgary and is currently President of the Dinner Optimist Club of Calgary.
 Denise is excited about BRAVE Education’s mission to educate about the prevention of human trafficking.
-With a son, daughter and twin granddaughters, she was stunned to learn how prevalent trafficking is even in her own country, bringing the phrase, “There, but for the grace of God, go I,” close to home.
+With a son, daughter and twin granddaughters, she was stunned to learn how prevalent risks to children are, bringing the phrase, “There, but for the grace of God, go I,” close to home.
 Denise is starting to get itchy feet and is ready to explore the world again.